arbaz52/react-selective-context-consumer/README.md

 Only re-render if the selected values from the context update/change not when the context value changes.

-> Be sure to wrap the component which is using this library's component with React.memo.
+> Be sure to wrap the component which is using this library's component with `React.memo`.

+# Repository

+This library is meant to be open-source, for everyone to make it better.

+Source code available at: [Github Repo: arbaz52/react-selective-context-consumer](https://github.com/arbaz52/react-selective-context-consumer)

 # Example